Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: collisions and the cascade emission

+In addition, for secondary electrons in the cascade emission, the electron timescales of synchrotron, IC, bremsstrahlung and dynamical evolution are presented in Fig~\ref{fig3}, which indicates that the IC and bremsstrahlung processes dominate at the lower and higher electron energy for the adopted parameter values, respectively.
 Note that the Comptonzied radiation field also provides target photons for the photomeson process.
 However, given a $\gamma\gamma$ opacity of $\sim 10$, the efficiency of the photomeson interaction is of the order of $0.01$.
-Although the radiation field can permeate the entire jet section and interact with all the CR protons in the jet which is $(R_j/r_c)^2$ times more than CR protons that enter the cloud, this factor is cancelled by the fact that the photon field density also decreases by a factor of $(r_c/R_j)^2$ at the scale of the entire jet section.
+Although the radiation field can permeate the entire jet section and interact with all the CR protons in the jet which is $(R_j/r_c)^2$ times more than CR protons that enter the cloud, this factor is canceled by the fact that the photon field density also decreases by a factor of $(r_c/R_j)^2$ at the scale of the entire jet section.
 Thus, we can neglect the photomeson process.

-\emph{Discussion|} During the period of the neutrino outburst, the electromagnetic emission of TXS~0506+056 is in low-state.
-This leads us to consider a jet-cloud/star interaction scenario in which the outburst is due to the increase of the efficiency of hadronuclear interaction rather than the increase of the jet power.
-One difference of our model from the jet-cloud/star interaction model considered in some previous literature \citep{bednarek97, araudo10, barkov10, barkov12} is that CR protons in our model are accelerated in the jet due to some dissipation processes instead of shocks generated in the jet-cloud interactions.
-In the latter case, the accelerated protons would be isotropically distributed in the source frame since the cloud is nonrelativsitc or sub-relativistic, so the resulting gamma-ray and neutrino emission will not be beamed into the line of sight and is much lower than the observed fluxes.